NRL Women's Premiership: Current clubs

-Club in recess

 Players

 The club's playing lists were constructed from scratch through the later stages of 2018.
 All participants in the 2018 season were required to be over the age of 17.

 Initially, clubs were asked to nominate a list of desired players, with the NRL assigning two of these "marquee" players to each club.
 In addition, clubs were able to sign a number of players with existing connections to the club, or with arrangements for club sponsored work or study.

 Salary

 NRL Women's Premiership hands contracts to 40 elite women players.

-The top level salary is $60,000 (excluding marquee deals).
+The top level salary in 2022 is $60,000 (excluding marquee deals).
 Representative Origin payments are $6,000 per game.

 Season structure

 Pre-season

-Prior to the commencement of the home-and-away season teams are paired off to play an exhibition trial match.
+Prior to the commencement of the NRLW home-and-away season teams use this time to organise trial matches to test playing combinations.

 Premiership season

-The season operates using a Round-robin format, with the top two finishing teams to contest the Grand Final which is to be held on the same day as the men's NRL Grand Final.
-The draw is structured around the men's finals series.
+The season operates using a Round-robin format, until 2024, the top four finishing teams contested two Semi-final matches, first versus fourth and second-place versus third with the winners meeting in a Grand Final which was typically held on the same day as the men's NRL Grand Final.
+From 2025 with the expansion to twelve teams, the format changed to a six team series over three weeks.
+Winners of 3rd place versus 6th place and 4th place versus 5th place in Week 1 meet 1st place and 2nd place in Week 2 semi-finals.
+Winners of the semi-finals meet in the Grand Final in Week 3.

+For the first three seasons — 2018, 2019 and 2020 — the draw was structured around the men's finals series and the top two of the then four teams contested the Grand Final.
+Due to measures in place to mitigate the COVID-19 pandemic in Australia in September-October 2021, the 2021 NRLW season was postponed until February 2022, with the Grand Final held as a stand-alone match on Sunday, 10 April 2022.
+For the actual 2022 season, the NRLW Grand Final reverted to being held on the same day as the NRL men's Grand Final, which was Sunday, 2 October 2022.
+The two Grand Finals — women's and men's — were also held on the same day and venue in 2023, and (as scheduled for) 2024.

 The rules and regulations are mostly the same as in the men's game, with a few exceptions: